Implicit regularization in rLRA#

 \[ \argmin{X_i\geq 0} \| \mathcal{T} - \mathcal{I}_r \times_1 X_1 \times_2 X_2 \times_3 X_3 \|^2_F + \mu \left(\|X_1\|_F^2 + \|X_2\|_F^2 + \|X_3\|_F^2\right). \]

-The implicit HRSI problem shows again that ridge-regularization yields a component-wise group-sparsity implicit regularization,
+The implicit HRSI problem shows that ridge-regularization yields a componentwise group-sparsity implicit regularization,

 \[ \argmin{\{\mathcal{L}_q\}_{q\leq r},~\text{rank}(\mathcal{L}_q)\leq 1} \|\mathcal{T} -\sum_{q=1}^{r} \mathcal{L}_q \|_F^2 + 3\mu \sum_{q=1}^{r} \|\mathcal{L}_q\|_F^{\frac{2}{3}} \]

-where tensors \(\mathcal{L}_q\) are rank-one tensors built from the outer products \(X_1[:,q]\otimes X_2[:,q] \otimes X_3[:,q]\).
-We experimentally validate in ./HRSI_algorithm.ipynb that tuning the regularization hyperparameter \(\mu\) indeed allows us to select the rank of the nCPD factorization.
+where tensors \(\mathcal{L}_q\) are rank-one tensors \(X_1[:,q]\otimes X_2[:,q] \otimes X_3[:,q]\).
+We experimentally validate in the experiments subsection that tuning the regularization hyperparameter \(\mu\) indeed helps us to select the rank of the nCPD factorization automatically.
 Moreover, the optimal solution of ridge nCPD verifies the balancing equation

-This balancing identity will be used in ./HRSI_algorithm.ipynb to refine the iterations of an iterative optimization algorithm to solve ridge nCPD.
+This balancing identity will be used in the experiments subsection to refine the iterations of an iterative optimization algorithm to solve ridge nCPD.

 Sparse NMF L1-L1#